 On the flip side, if you have solar panels installed on your roof, or are considering it, you want to make sure you don’t plant any trees that might grow tall enough to block the sunlight from reaching the roof.
 This is especially important on the south side of a house.
 Instead, use shorter trees that can shade your walls and windows from the full blast of the summer sun while still allowing its bountiful rays a clear passage to your roof.

-To complement your clever tree arrangement, make sure you open your south-facing curtains during the day in the wintertime to soak in some extra sunlight, and close them in the evening to trap the heat inside.
+To complement your clever tree arrangement, make sure you open your south-facing curtains during the day in the wintertime to soak in some extra sunlight and close them in the evening to trap the heat inside.

 The Chilling Bite of the Wind

 Another factor to consider is the wind, which can accelerate heat loss from your home.
 Try blocking it by first identifying the direction from which the winter winds typically blow, then planting a line of shrubs and trees to intercept it.
-Evergreens like pines and cedars are your best bet, because they keep their needles all year round and offer the best protection during the winter.
-Not only can this block damaging wind gusts, it can create local pockets of air that actually help insulate the home.
+Evergreens like pines and cedars are your best bet because they keep their needles all year round and offer the best protection during the winter.
+Not only can this block damaging wind gusts, but it can also create local pockets of air that actually help insulate the home.

 It’s important to plant trees at least ten feet from your house so the roots and branches don’t damage your infrastructure, and further still if they are tall trees, but you can create a layer of shrubs or vines even closer for an extra buffer.